Identifiability, the KL property in metric spaces, and subgradient curves: Introduction

 \section{Introduction}

-Contemporary large-scale optimization problems involve notions of structure, such as sparsity and rank, that have prompted a re-examination of classical active-set philosophy.
-Early generalizations and terminology such as \cite{Flam92,Burke-More88,Burke90,Wright} motivated the idea of an {\em identifiable set} for an objective function $f$ over Euclidean space \cite[Definition 3.10]{ident}.
+Contemporary optimization involves notions of structure, such as sparsity and rank, that have prompted a re-examination of classical active-set philosophy.
+Early generalizations and terminology such as \cite{Flam92,Burke-More88,Burke90,Wright} motivated the idea of an {\em identifiable set} for an objective function $f$ over Euclidean spaces \cite[Definition 3.10]{ident}.